 The local weather forecast applies to inland weather.
 Marine weather forecasts can be found in the Marine weather and Baltic Sea section.

 The weather forecast is not dependent on the nearest weather observation station.
 For example, if you select Kotka from the local weather menu, you will see a forecast for the centre of Kotka rather than a forecast for the off-shore Kotka Rankki observation station.
 This is despite the fact that the nearest observation station to Kotka is situated at sea.

 Forecasts are updated several times every day.

 See the explanations for the weather symbols used for the web service.

 A forecast spanning several days is often more uncertain than the forecast for the next day.
 In the ten-day forecast, temperature and precipitation quantities are also depicted using a probability forecast produced by the weather forecast model.
 In coastal and other marine areas in particular, the weather forecast generated by the weather model may deviate significantly from the weather forecast given by the meteorologist.
-This also applys when temperatures has large day and night variation.
-This is Especially so at the beginning of a forecast.
+This also applies when temperatures has large day and night variation.
+This is especially so at the beginning of a forecast.

 The temperature scale is on the left-hand side of the graph and the precipitation scale is on the right.
 Temperatures are measured in whole degrees and precipitation to an accuracy of one tenth.